All Episodes

 But if they just apologize, and if they just do it the right way, our hearts melt.

-We all and we love Trump for being understanding and compassionate and giving this young woman a second chance because nobody wants the woman's life to crumble.
+And we love Trump for being understanding and compassionate and giving this young woman a second chance because nobody wants the woman's life to crumble.

 Need to grab her by the shoulders, take her and do whatever is necessary to straighten her out.

-She's obviously uh admittedly got some problems here.
+She's obviously admittedly got some problems here.

-And and while your your take is, I'm sure held by a lot of people.
+And while your take is, I'm sure, held by a lot of people, what kind of signal is this sending?

-Yeah, he did say one more mistake and she's fired.
+He did say one more mistake and she's fired.

 I'm just trying to tell you where our culture is today as I perceive it.